shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 ### Own composer dependencies

-Composer dependencies are possible as long as they are in the composer.json.
-With executeComposerCommands() === true in the plugin base class we provide a dynamic installation of the composer dependencies by default, so they don't have to be included.
-Everything that is delivered in code should be traceable either directly or via composer.json
+Composer dependencies are possible as long as they are in the `composer.json`.
+With `executeComposerCommands() === true` in the plugin base class we provide a dynamic installation of the composer dependencies by default, so they don't have to be included.
+Everything that is delivered in code should be traceable either directly or via `composer.json`.

 [Developer documentation article to add private dependency](../../../../../guides/plugins/plugins/plugin-fundamentals/using-composer-dependencies.md)